apache/cloudstack-documentation/source/adminguide/storage.rst

 When there are any leaks or any inconsistencies in the volume, then the checkVolume API can be used to check any such errors in the volume and helps in repairing.
-This feature is currently available only for KVM.
+This feature is currently available only for KVM and volumes with QCOW2 format.
 This API uses "qemu-img check" command on the KVM host.

 Also a global or storage pool level setting "volume.check.and.repair.leaks.before.use" is available which allows to do a check and repair leaks operation for the volume during instance start and volume attach operations.